dojoengine/book/docs/pages/framework/testing-cheat-codes.md

 2. `set_caller_address`: this cheat code helps one set the caller address to the provided contract address, enabling you to test contract interactions with different callers.
 You can apply this cheat code when:

 - Testing a contract's access control mechanisms, such as only allowing certain addresses to call specific functions.
-- Simulating a scenario where a contract is called by a different address, such as a multisig wallet.
+- Simulating a scenario where a contract is called by a different address.

 #### Example: